borgeby/jarl/README.md

 See the shadow-cljs [docum(entation](https://shadow-cljs.github.io/docs/UsersGuide.html) for how to launch a REPL, and how to connect to it from your editor of choice.

+For IntelliJ IDEA and Cursive, the flow would be:

+1. Start a watch: `shadow-cljs watch main`
+2. Run the application: `node target/cljs-main.js`
+3. IntelliJ Run Configuration: Remote REPL, Connection Type -> nREPL, User port from nREPL file — Use standard port file.
+4. Inside of REPL: `(shadow/repl :main)`

 ## Logging

 Jarl uses [timbre](https://github.com/ptaoussanis/timbre) for logging, with